gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

 	   --token="$1" \
 	   --proxy-server="{{ .PublicProxyAddr }}" \
 	   --additional-principals="$PUBLIC_IP" \
-	   --restart-sshd
+	   --restart-sshd \
+	   --rotate-certs

   systemctl restart sshd

 ) 9>/var/lock/teleport_install.lock
 ```

+### Certificate rotation

+A parameter will be added to the SSM document to indicate that a cert
+rotation is being done.

-The discovery agent will listen for certificate rotations and rerun the `teleport join`
+The discovery agent will listen for certificate rotations and run
-command on the agentless nodes already present in the cluster.
+`teleport join --rotate-certs --...` on the agentless nodes already
+present in the cluster.

+When rotating certs the `teleport join` command will fetch the
+OpenSSHCA and overwrite the existing file.

 ### Including AWS Tags as Teleport labels